JoBarkhuizen/FreeCampCode-Survey-Form/README.md

 # FreeCodeCamp-Survey-Form
-This is the second project in the certification for HTML/CSS for FreeCampCode
+This is the second project in the certification for HTML/CSS for FreeCodeCamp